Jianxuan-Lei/Jianxuan-Lei.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the Department of Work and Organizations at the Carlson School of Management, University of Minnesota.
-I study industrial relations with particular focuses on (1) trade unions in different institutional contexts and (2) identities at work (e.g., gender).
-My research employs an interdisciplinary perspective infromed by economics, sociology, and political theory.
+Hi!
+My name is Jianxuan Lei, a Ph.D. student in the [Department of Work and Organizations](https://carlsonschool.umn.edu/departments/work-organizations-department) at the Carlson School of Management, University of Minnesota Twin Cities.
+I study industrial relations with a particular focus on (1) trade unions in different institutional contexts and (2) identities at work (e.g., gender).
+My research employs an interdisciplinary perspective informed by economics, sociology, and political theory, supported by empirical evidence from econometric analysis.

+## My Work and Research
+To be added.

+## My Background and History
+To be added.